trstlabs/intento/docs/trustless-triggers/IBCAutomation.md

 AutoTXs can also execute transactions on other chains using an IBC protocol called Interchain Accounts.

-Using the Authz module on the host chain - the chain you want to execute at - you can grant the Interchain Account on Trustless Hub access permission to execute a specific message.
+Using the Authz module on the host chain - the chain you want to execute at - you can grant the Interchain Account on Intento access permission to execute a specific message.

 ## MsgSubmitAutoTx